AdobeDocs/target.pt-BR/help/c-activities/t-test-ab/t-test-create-ab/test-create-ab.md

    Para mais informações sobre adicionar ou modificar experiências no [!UICONTROL Visual Experience Composer], consulte [Adicionar experiência](../../../c-activities/t-test-ab/t-test-create-ab/ab-add-experience.md#task_454646F2895242D3B92DC395A0CE1A00).
 Para modificar a Experiência B, comece com a etapa 3.

-1. Clique **[!UICONTROL em Direcionamento]** na parte superior do [!UICONTROL Visual Experience Composer] para ir para a próxima etapa do fluxo de trabalho guiado em três etapas.
+1. Click **[!UICONTROL Targeting]** at the top of the [!UICONTROL Visual Experience Composer] to move to the next step in the three-step guided workflow.

    O diagrama do fluxo é aberto.